smasongarrison/syllabi/MegaSyllabus.md

 - Produce at least 6 "Satisfactory" portfolio pieces over the course of the semester.

-- Complete one "Satisfactory" Unessay on a schedule you will specify in your contract and present it during the last week of class
+- Compile those portfolio pieces into a "Satisfactory" Unessay and present it during the last week of class

 ### "P" Contract  {-}